Accuracy and Precision: Definition, Examples

 Accuracy

-Accuracy is how close you are to the true value.
+Accuracy is how close you are to the true value or theoretical value.
 For example, let’s say you know your true height is exactly 5’9″.

 • You measure yourself with a yardstick and get 5’0″.
 Your measurement is not accurate.